Donovan Smith (quarterback)

-Donovan Smith is an American football quarterback for Houston.
-He previously played college football for Texas Tech.
+Donovan Lamont Smith (born October 27, 2001) is an American football quarterback.
+He played college football for the Houston Cougars and the Texas Tech Red Raiders.

-Early life and high school career
+Early life

 Smith originally attended Bishop Gorman High School in Las Vegas, Nevada, mainly playing as a wide receiver while also serving as the team's backup quarterback.
 Donovan would transfer to Frenship High School in the Lubbock, Texas suburb of Wolfforth prior to the 2019–20 school year.
 Smith finished his senior season completing 212-of-328 passes for 3,114 yards with 26 touchdowns and 8 interceptions along with 489 rushing yards and 14 rushing touchdowns.
 Smith finished his senior year with the 32nd-most passing yards in the state of Texas for the 2019 season.

 Smith was listed as a three-star recruit by 247Sports.com coming out of high school.
 He committed to Texas Tech over Nevada, San Diego State, and Utah State.